Carl Weese Photographer

 I teach workshops at my small facility in Connecticut and several photo workshop centers around the country: see the Workshops page on this site for more information.
 Two or three times a year I teach Platinum workshops at the Penumbra Foundation in New York.

 In 2006 I began posting a daily photo blog, Working Pictures, using recent work, primarily urban

 landscapes done in color with digital capture equipment.
-There's now a second, more or less daily, blog, WPII: Pictures in Public.
-This concentrates on pictures of people involved in public activities ranging from holiday celebrations to gallery openings, to political action.
+Another blog, not currently active, has a large archive dealing with pictures of people involved in public activities ranging from holiday celebrations to gallery openings, to political action.

-Carl Weese, Woodbury, CT, December, 2009
+Carl Weese, Woodbury, CT, 2019